farirpgs/fari-app/lib/srds/fate-core.md

 It might also help, GMs, to decide how those groups are going to “divvy up” to face one another—is one character going to get mobbed by the bad guy’s henchmen, or is the opposition going to spread itself around equally among the PCs?
 You might change your mind once the action starts, but if you have a basic idea, it gives you a good starting point to work from.

-{example}

-In our continuing warehouse fight example, the sides are obvious—Og and his buddies want to do in the PCs, and the PCs want to keep that from happening.
+> In our continuing warehouse fight example, the sides are obvious—Og and his buddies want to do in the PCs, and the PCs want to keep that from happening.
+>

-Ryan asks Amanda about finding the smuggled goods, and Amanda replies, “If you think you can sneak in a moment during the fight to look for them, go for it.
+> Ryan asks Amanda about finding the smuggled goods, and Amanda replies, “If you think you can sneak in a moment during the fight to look for them, go for it.
 We’ll see what happens.”
+>

-The conflict starts with everyone on the main warehouse floor.
+> The conflict starts with everyone on the main warehouse floor.
 Amanda decides that Og and one of his friends are going to go after Landon, two of the other thugs are going after Cynere, and the final one is going to chase after Zird.

 ### Turn Order